farling42/fvtt-easy-regions/README.md

 The module can be found from Foundry's module settings page.
 Alternatively the latest version can be installed using the following link:

 https://github.com/farling42/fvtt-easy-regions/releases/latest/download/module.json

+## Debugging

+Additional output can be displayed in the Browser's console by enabling the Verbose view of messages, and entering the following command into the browser console:

+`CONFIG.debug["easy-regions"]=true`